CECSpecialistI/CECSpecialistI/README.md

 ### Local
 * Organizational Barriers to Ethical Cataloging.
 March 2023 (facilitated discussion hosted by the Orbis Cascade Alliance SCTS-CSG)
 ### National/International
+* Ethical and Inclusive Data Modeling for Gender Representation in Wikidata: Lessons and Recommendations from the Personal Pronouns Project.
+Queering Wikipedia 2023 Conference, May 2023 (lecture co-presented with Arielle Rodriguez and Alex Jung) [recording in English](https://youtu.be/WRIl6W8n7io) [recording in Spanish](https://youtu.be/570OJ3hAYAg)
+* "But what about representation?": Finding Ethical Solutions and Best Practices for Gender Information in Wikidata.
+Queering Wikipedia 2023 Conference, May 2023 (Community engagement/strategizing session co-facilitated with Arielle Rodriguez)
 * Expanding the Foundation for RDA as Linked Data: Mapping MARC21 Bibliographic to LRM/RDA/RDF.
 IGeLU 2022 Hybrid Conference and Developers' Day, September 2022 (co-presenting with Jian-Ping Lee and Laura Akerman)
 * LGBTDB and pronouns in Wikidata.
 LD4 Wikidata Affinity Group Call, July 2022 (co-presented with Clair Kronk and Alex Jung)
 * Expanding the Foundation for RDA as Linked Data: Mapping MARC21 Bibliographic to LRM/RDA/RDF.
 Linking Global Knowledge, LD4 Conference on Linked Data, July 2022 (co-presented with Junghae Lee and Theo Gerontakos) [recording](https://www.youtube.com/watch?v=O5C_q8LYnCA)